Jenifer Brickman, MSW, LCSW – Clinical Director

-Sarah has been a clinician at Youth Services since 2015.
-She received her MSW from the University of Chicago School of Social Service Administration and her BA in psychology and Spanish from Macalester College.
+Sarah is a licensed clinical social worker.
+She received an MSW from the University of Chicago School of Social Service Administration and a BA in psychology and Spanish from Macalester College.

-At Youth Services, Sarah provides individual and group therapy to children and teens.
-She often utilizes a combination of talk therapy, activity-based and expressive interventions, and mindfulness strategies in order to foster self-awareness, wellness and growth, and a sense of self with her clients.
-Fluent in Spanish, Sarah enjoys learning and integrating her clients’ interests, passions, and strengths during the therapeutic process.
+Therapeutically, Sarah utilizes a combination of solution-focused therapy, activity-based and expressive interventions, and cognitive and behavioral strategies in order to foster greater self-awareness and self-control, healthy communication, and a sense of self with her clients.
+Fluent in Spanish, Sarah enjoys learning about and integrating her clients’ interests, passions, and strengths in therapy.

 August Hupp – Pride Youth Program Coordinator

-August began in youth and community work in 2014 with Youth Outlook as a Youth Leader from their Transcend drop in center serving transgender and gender expansive youth.
-Since then, they have worked with organizations such as Illinois Caucus for Adolescent Health, Illinois Safe Schools’ Alliance, 360 Youth Services, the North Suburban Community Network, and several school districts crossing 4 counties, with a consistent emphasis on marginalized populations of youth.
+August began youth and community work with Youth Outlook as a Youth Leader from their Transcend drop-in center serving transgender and gender expansive youth.
+Since then, they have worked with organizations such as Illinois Caucus for Adolescent Health, Illinois Safe Schools’ Alliance, 360 Youth Services, the North Suburban Community Network and several school districts crossing 4 counties with a consistent emphasis on marginalized populations of youth.

 They are passionate about implementing non-punitive restorative justice practices in youth spaces, as well as facilitating creative gender exploration.
-They are especially excited about this opportunity to work for an organization like YSGN- that invests in the agency of the young people it serves, and the strength of the community in which it resides.
+They love working for an organization like Youth Services, which invests in the agency of the young people it serves and the strength of the community in which it resides.

 Jess Levine, MSW, LCSW – Clinician

 Jess is a licensed clinical social worker.
 She received her MSW with a concentration in children and families from the Erikson Institute, and her BA in Comparative Human Development from the University of Chicago.